superfly/bfaas/README.md

 A coordinator that runs unsafe code in a work machine with strict time limits.

+# TODO

+No network policy is set on basher worker machines at the moment.
+This means that workers have access to the org's 6pn and can talk to other fly apps.

 # What's here

 - `cmd/coord`: the server that starts basher works and proxies requests to them with a time limit.